Memories of a Norfolk Childhood – and Treacle Tart from Norfolk:

 Mum was furious.
 We’d only just been settled into what she thought was a good school.
 Most of our possessions were still in packing cases.
 But, that was it.
 We moved yet again.
 We did have an idyllic life, I have wonderful memories of growing up somewhere we could go to the beach every day if we wanted.
 It’s a beautiful and still unspoilt part of England, where time seems to have stood still.

-I haven’t been back since the last of my family moved away, but now that I’ve found the Norfolk section of the cottages.com website I might well have to change that.
+I have been back recently, to visit Congham Hall Hotel and Spa – the first time since the last of my family moved away, but now that I’ve found the Norfolk section of the cottages.com website I might well have to change that.
 Just look at this picture postcard cottage in Winterton on Sea

 I do like self-catering as an option for holidays – it is somehow more relaxing to be in a ‘home’ than in a hotel and it also means I get a chance to cook with local produce while it is fresh.
 And Norfolk, the bread-basket of England, has plenty to offer.
 There’s wonderful seafood from the North Sea and wash, Samphire from the beaches and a wealth of fresh fruit and vegetables.
 I can remember fruit picking for pocket money as a child – raspberries and black-currants – both of which would work very well with this Norfolk Treacle Tart.
 I think I’d be more than happy staying here, near Fakenham, part of Norfolk my parents moved to after we’d all left home.